tbxy09/mdpickme/Readme.md

     documents, for example PDFs.
 - **local link format of pelican**: mdnav handles `|filename| ...` links as expected.
+- **links to headings**:
+    Headings can be linked to by using anchors, such as `[..](#usage)`.
+    Currently both github style anchors, all words lowercased and hyphenated, and jupyter style anchros, all words hyphenated, are supported.

 While mdnav is inspired by [follow-markdown-links][fml], mdnav can handle many more link formats and types of link targets (MD files, URLs, non text files,